Voters Encourage Trumpcare’s Republican Opponents to ‘Stay Strong’

 Mitch McConnell’s attempt to resuscitate his health-care bill could be derailed by any number of developments.
-The Senate parliamentarian could rule that all the deregulatory measures the Majority Leader has used to win over his far-right faction (and imperil nonaffluent sick people) cannot be passed through reconciliation.
+The Senate parliamentarian could rule that all the deregulatory measures the majority leader has used to win over his far-right faction (and imperil nonaffluent sick people) cannot be passed through reconciliation.
 The Congressional Budget Office could find that the concessions McConnell has offered his “moderates” would be inadequate to avert mass coverage losses.
 President Trump could start a nuclear war over Twitter.

 But the single greatest threat facing Trumpcare, right now, may be this: Republican senators could, conceivably, listen to what their constituents think of the bill, and then vote accordingly.